 8. Distances - Determination of Mileages – Governing Publication

 Carrier quotes are typically per lane and not based on mileage and in most cases the point to point quote will govern.
-However, to the extent a quote based on mileage is used then mileages referred to in these Terms of Service will be computed according to mileages shown in the Governing Mileage Guide (Rand McNally Household Goods (HHG) mileage guide - current version), and will govern where rates are based upon mileage subject to the following:
+However, to the extent a quote based on mileage is used then mileages referred to in these Terms of Service will be computed according to mileages shown in the Governing Mileage Guide (Rand McNally Household Goods (HHG) mileage guide - current version or equivalent in use at time of Shipment), and will govern where rates are based upon mileage subject to the following:

 (a) Where the shipper or consignee requests transportation of the shipment over a particular route longer than the shortest route, the mileage over the longer route will be used for computation of charges.

 (b) If operation over the shortest or specified route is not feasible because of operating hazards, load limitations of highways or bridges, underpasses or other highway limitations, the mileage computed over the actual route of movement of the shipment will apply.

 (c) When shipments move under special permits as required by or obtained from a federal, municipal or state regulatory body or commission, which specifies the route to be traveled by the motor vehicle, the mileage to be used will be for the mileage via the route specified in the special permit.

 9. Equipment Inspection